trenki2/SoftwareRendererCSharp/README.md

-# C# Software Renderer/Rasterizer ported from my C++ code
+# C# Software Renderer/Rasterizer

 This project implements a C# software renderer/rasterizer with vertex- and pixel shader support.
+It is a direct source code port from my C++ Software Renderer/Rasterizer.

 For best performance you should compile for x64.
 Still the C# code is much slower than the C++ code.